puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Reference

-The puppetlabs-havana module is built on the 'Roles and Profiles' pattern.
+The puppetlabs-openstack module is built on the 'Roles and Profiles' pattern.
 Every node in a deployment is assigned a single role.
 Every role is composed of some number of profiles, which ideally should be independent of one another, allowing for composition of new roles.
-The puppetlabs-havana module does not strictly adhere to this pattern, but should serve as a useful example of how to build profiles from modules for customized and maintainable OpenStack deployments.
+The puppetlabs-openstack module does not strictly adhere to this pattern, but should serve as a useful example of how to build profiles from modules for customized and maintainable OpenStack deployments.

 ##Limitations

 * High availability and SSL-enabled endpoints are not provided by this module.
-* The puppet-openstack modules for Havana do not support recent versions of puppetlabs-mysql, which will cause problems on Puppet Enterprise.

-Addressing these limitations is planned for the forthcoming Icehouse release of the puppetlabs-havana module.
+Addressing these limitations is planned for the forthcoming Icehouse release of the puppetlabs-openstack module.

 ##License
-Puppet Labs Havana - A Puppet Module for a Multi-Node OpenStack Havana Installation.
+Puppet Labs OpenStack - A Puppet Module for a Multi-Node OpenStack Icehouse Installation.

-Copyright (C) 2013, 2014 Puppet Labs, Inc. and Authors Original Author - Christian Hoge
+Copyright (C) 2013, 2014 Puppet Labs, Inc. and Authors

+Original Author - Christian Hoge

 Puppet Labs can be contacted at: info@puppetlabs.com